sebastianspicker/chronikwerk/docs/05-pdf-rendering.md

 ## 8. Customization Workflow

-1. Copy a built-in variant (`default`, `minimal`, or `compact`) to a new variant folder.
-2. Name the variant with only letters, numbers, `_`, and `-`.
-3. Keep `ticket.html` and at least one CSS file.
+2. Keep `ticket.html` and at least one CSS file.
-4. Set `pdf.templates_root` to the parent directory and `pdf.template_variant`
-   to your variant name.
-5. Adjust HTML/CSS to your output requirements.
+3. Adjust HTML/CSS to your output requirements.
-6. Validate with realistic ticket samples before production.
+5. Validate with realistic ticket samples before production.

 ## 9. Current Limitations

-- Attachments are represented as metadata in the PDF.
-Optionally, when `pdf.include_attachment_binary=true`, attachment binaries are fetched, written to an `attachments/` directory next to the PDF, and listed in the audit sidecar.
-The sidecar also records `attachment_summary` counts and omission reasons for tickets with attachments (see [config-reference](config-reference.md)).
-- When attachment binary inclusion is enabled, failure to fetch an in-budget attachment fails the job instead of silently creating an incomplete archive.
-  Attachments skipped by disabled binary inclusion or configured size limits remain policy skips and are counted in the audit sidecar.
 - Template datetime formatting is template-defined; `pdf.locale` and `pdf.timezone` are currently configuration fields without locale-aware template helpers.